The Complete Guide to Dental Bone Grafts: Procedure, Pain, and Cost [2024]

 Why Might You Need a Bone Graft?

-Several factors can lead to bone loss in the jaw:
+Several factors can lead to bone loss in the jaw, including:

 When bone loss occurs, it can compromise the integrity of your jaw and make it difficult to place dental implants or maintain proper oral function.